TomiJolkkonen/haskelling/README.md

 # Haskell Project

-A simple Haskell program that prints a greeting.
+Small data project with Haskell as a practice